talkdirty/bomberman_rl/README.md

        [-2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2]])
 ```

-The array is simply a representation of the field as we see in the guy, where the numbers have the following meanings:
+The array is simply a representation of the field as we see in the GUI, where the numbers have the following meanings:

 ```
 EXPLOSION = -4